 As is typical of the mineral exploration and development industry, the Company is continually reviewing potential merger, acquisition, investment and joint venture transactions and opportunities that could enhance shareholder value.
-At present there are no transactions being contemplated by management or the board that would affect the financial condition, results of operations and cash flows of any asset of the Company.
+On April 17, 2012, Abacus appointed Stifel Nicolaus Canada Inc. ("Stifel") as financial advisor to explore and evaluate potential strategic alternatives to maximize the Company's current 20% interest in the Ajax Project.
+At present there are no specific transactions being contemplated by management or the Board of Directors that would affect the financial condition, results of operations and cash flows of any asset of the Company.